n8n-io/n8n-docs/docs/credentials/Eventbrite/README.md

 3. Select Account Settings in the drop down menu.
 4. Click on Developer links, API keys.
 5. Generate a key.
-6. Use provided credentials with your Eventbrite node credentials in n8n.
+6. Use provided key with your Eventbrite node credentials in n8n.
 ![Alt Text](https://i.imgur.com/SevnSa3.gif)